Things to Do and See in Evora

 Walking and getting lost in Evora

-The main draw of Evora is the charm of the city itself and there is no better method to experience the city than by simply getting lost in the old quarter.
+The main attraction of Evora is the charm of the city itself, and there is no better method to experience the city than by simply getting lost in the old quarter.
 Evora is a maze of immaculately maintained cobbled streets and traditionally painted houses.
-Along every street is a delightful shop, pretty building or small hidden church and these minor sights that are never listed in any guidebooks cannot be discovered without simply wondering around the city.
+Along every street there is a delightful shop, pretty building or small hidden church to enjoy, and these minor sights that are never listed in any guidebooks cannot be discovered without simply wondering around the city.

 The pretty and traditional streets of Evora